whitejavasparrow/Bertelsmann-Udacity_data_60daysofUdacity/README.md

 Data issues and data formatting in Alteryx.
 In addition to deletion, missing values can be imputed, and outliners truncated.
 Will also learn more about how to transpose and cross tab!

 Today's encouragement goes to @Candy, I hope it's not too late to say thank you to you and your colleagues!
 Also @Anita Igbine @Claude @Rebeca Lopes @Esma @Rosana Santos @Ma Yi @Temilade Lizzy.
 Keep going!

+### D14 (2021/01/10)
+Had a nice meet-up with #sg_r_alteryx. :) Continued data blending in Alteryx, learned about how to apply a waterfall approach to combine data from different sources.
+Hope to read articles about how to have a balanced dataset during the data blending process.

+Encouraging @ehiz rendezvouz @MrLeyva @Ma Yi @Mark B. @birozso @Vedanth Baliga @Edgar Chacon @Esma @Subhashini M @Esther Kamau @Ayush Rathi @Prachi Gupta @Rebeca Lopes @Mahammad Shikhiyev @Dongyeun Kum, and many more who I didn't manage to mention, for this data journey!